slimecog/checks-for-understanding/module-2/backend/week_one.md

 9. What's the purpose of ERB?

-the purpose is to embed ruby in html to have dynamic webpages.
+the purpose is to embed ruby in HTML to have dynamic webpages.

 10. Why do I need a development AND test database?